About the Organization

 The rise in number was due to the national youth camp which allowed the leaders from the various corners of the country to gather with their peers, share ideas, and had fun while learning.
 Thanks to the training and support of the MNI project team Sarah and Lisa, our leaders had a lot to teach back home.

-Currently, the project site, Cape Coast municipality had already reached over five nearby towns where a number of deaf youth can be found.
+The project site, Cape Coast municipality had already reached over five nearby towns where a number of deaf youth can be found.
 Thanks to President Joseph (president elect, Cape Coast Deaf youth association) who is working hard and selflessly to organize the youth in his region.
 His immense efforts has reached Winneba youth, a town almost 88km away from Cape Coast; Swedru, over 115km, Ajumako, Elmina and the other districts around them.

 However, 14 out of the 20 youth leaders from the regions,who had a chance to participate in the training at the National Youth Camp had also been able to gather their members to share their knowledge and experience.
 Tamale in the Northern region, Wa in the Upper West region, Takoradi in the Western region, Accra in the Greater Accra region, Ashanti region, to mention but a few.